64kramsystem/personal_notes/topics/aws.md

 ### TTL

-Item expiry needs to be activated; the column must be Number data type, and the value in epoch format.
+Item expiry needs to be activated in order to work; the column must be Number data type, and the value in epoch format.

 WATCH OUT!: